 The hidden cost of WordPress, beyond the tangible costs, is your marketing/content teams' time for extra content cycles for updates, launches, and maintenance.
 You're also missing out on ROI from additional CMS features you could get with other platforms.
 Agility, one of the core truths of today's digital experiences can help accelerate initiatives.
 If your platform lacks this attribute, your go-to-market initiatives will slow down.
 Additionally, you may find more efficiency and pricing incentives to stay within one suite of products from a single vendor.
 It's worth noting that while DXP platforms with open API support make it simple to integrate other systems, you may benefit from better efficiency and pricing by sticking to a single vendor's suite of products.

 If you're reading this article right now, then you're probably with an organization that takes digital investments seriously.
 You're willing to consider Verndale's consultation, strategy, design, and development services and you're interested in an ROI.
 We'll share our secret: extending that investment to include a CMS or DXP software license will likely save you costs and generate higher revenue in the long run.

-By choosing WordPress, you'll quickly hit your digital experience ceiling, making it difficult to further your journey towards digital maturity.
+By choosing WordPress, you'll quickly hit your digital experience ceiling, making it difficult to further your journey toward digital maturity.
 And make no mistake, everyone has a journey, even if it's a simpler one.
-There are use cases for WordPress and we have implemented it for several clients.
+That said, there are use cases for WordPress and we have implemented WordPress for several clients.

-With that said, if you have a specific design in mind, have in-house developers, or are interested in leveraging ours, a CMS or DXP will optimize your vision and resources.
+If you have a specific design in mind, have in-house developers, or are interested in leveraging our developers, a CMS or DXP will optimize your vision and resources.
 A CMS or DXP can give you the opportunity to better understand who your customers are and tailor their experience, it will optimize your web and marketing team's efficiency, and more.
 We're here to help and can lead you through an exploration to help determine which move you want to make next, and how to select a platform that's right for you.